ronald-de-rooij/radioswitch-laravel/README.md

 ## Preparation

 - Ask your PM for a clean repository.
-It must be empty - that also means no auto-generated README!
+It must be _completely_ empty - that also means no auto-generated README!
-- Configure ssh key that has access to both your new repo and the `git@gitlab.com:wolfpackit/projects/templates/laravel.git` repo.
+- Configure an SSH key that has access to both your newly created repo and the `git@gitlab.com:wolfpackit/projects/templates/laravel.git` repo.

 In this example we assume we are using the `wolfpackit/projects/mytalentslab/mtl/api-backend.git` for our new project

+First, clone the repository so that it's available locally.

+- Navigate to your `projects` folder.
 - `git clone wolfpackit/projects/mytalentslab/mtl/api-backend.git backend`, this clones the repo into the `backend` folder.
 - `cd backend`

+Note: the use of the `backend` folder in this case is entirely optional.
+Omitting `backend` means that the created folder uses the name of the repo itself (in this case `api-backend`).

+Now, add the starter project.

 - `git remote add template git@gitlab.com:wolfpackit/projects/templates/laravel.git`
 - `git checkout -B main`
 - `git pull template master`
-  (If by any change your repo is not clean, `git pull template master --allow-unrelated-histories`)
+  (If by any change your repo was not clean, `git pull template master --allow-unrelated-histories`)
 - `sudo docker-compose -f app/docker-compose-init.yml build`
 - `git clone git@gitlab.com:wolfpackit/projects/templates/documentation-template.git docs && rm docs/.git -Rf`

 Finally, run the installation script that downloads Laravel and initializes the application.
 Follow the instruction and fill in the application details when asked.

+Often, projects have multiple names; the full project name with capital letters (`Learning By Testing`), a slug ( `learning-by-testing`) and an abbreviation (`lbt`).
+The abbreviated version is optional.

 - `sudo docker run -it --rm -v ${PWD}:/app -w /app -u $(id -u):$(id -g) app_init dos2unix app/template/*`
 - `sudo docker run -it --rm -v ${PWD}:/app -w /app -u $(id -u):$(id -g) app_init sh app/template/install.sh`
 - Check if there are any code climate errors in the generated code, as described in the [Daily development routine](laravel-docs/dailyTasks/localTasks.md#code-climate).
 If errors are found, fix them.
 - `git add -A && git commit -m 'Laravel template installation' && git push -u origin main`
-- Update documentation replace {PROJECT_ABBR} with the project abbreviation just filled in.
+- Update the documentation and replace all instances of `{PROJECT_ABBR}` with the project abbreviation you just filled in.

 Now continue with the local setup by following the guide [local-setup](laravel-docs/initialSetup/localSetup.md#configuring-the-hosts-file)